Homeschool Year Two: Our Rhythms & Priorities

 One of those things is consistent relationships and friendships.

 I’ve found that one of the hardest parts of this season of life is actually making time to connect.
-Trying to coordinate a simple play date can somehow turn into weeks (or months) of texting back and forth trying to find a time that works for everyone.
+Trying to coordinate a simple play date or mom’s night out can somehow turn into weeks (or months) of texting back and forth trying to find a time that works for everyone.

 So instead of squeezing friendships into the margins, we want to make them part of our rhythm.

-Our goal is to create consistent connection, weekly or biweekly opportunities to gather with friends.
+Our goal is to create consistent connection (we landed on biweekly) opportunities to gather with friends.

 Just simple things like meeting at a park, gathering at someone’s home, bringing our own lunches, and letting the kids play.